jhershberg/netvirt-ha-docker/README.md

 2. Launch the docker containers: `./up`

-### Running netvirt
+### Running ODL
-To start all netvirts running simply say:
+To start all ODLs running simply say:

   `./start`

-**However**, since the initialization of netvirt/karaf is extremely heavy it is best to just bring up two containers at first and only once they're up and running the third.
+**However**, since the initialization of ODL/karaf is extremely heavy it is best to just bring up two containers at first and only once they're up and running the third.